YourRoots Logo

 Children(s): Mary Hart, Hannah Hart, George Hart, James Hart, Harriett Hart, William Hart, Chauncey Hart, Cora Hart

-Early life: William Britton Hart arrived in Allerston, Yorkshire, England, UK in 1810, born to James Hart and Mary Britton.
-Over time, William Britton Hart formed a family with Elizabeth Betsey Simcoe, which included Mary Jane Hart, Hannah M Hart, George Hart, James Hart, Harriett Harriet Hart, William H Hart, Chauncey Chauncy T Hart and Cora E Hart.
-William Britton Hart concluded life in South Buffalo, Erie, New York, USA in 1882.
+The story of William Britton Hart began in 1810 in Allerston, Yorkshire, England, UK.
+In 1861, William Britton Hart resided in Little Bolton, Lancashire, England.
+In 1880, William Britton Hart resided in Buffalo, Erie, New York, United States.
+William Britton Hart married Elizabeth Betsey Simcoe, and had children including Mary Jane Hart, Hannah M Hart, George Hart, James Hart, Harriett Harriet Hart, William H Hart, Chauncey Chauncy T Hart, Cora E Hart.
+William Britton Hart passed away in 1882 in South Buffalo, Erie, New York, USA.

 Find more search results for William Hart